 Without Congressional action, funding for the Children’s Health Insurance Program (CHIP) will expire at the end of federal fiscal year 2015 (September 30, 2015), although the program is authorized through September 30, 2019.
 Since its bipartisan beginnings in 1997, CHIP has been an essential source of high-quality coverage for children and families whose incomes place them above the Medicaid threshold but who do not have access to employer-sponsored or private insurance.
 CHIP provides health insurance to over 8 million children nationwide, and has helped reduce the number of uninsured children by more than 50 percent, from 14% in 1997 to just 7% in 2012.
 CHIP requires states to cover regular check-ups, immunizations, hospital care, dental care and lab and X-ray services.

-In the 113th Congress, there was legislation in both the House (H.R.
-5364) and the Senate (S. 2461) to extend CHIP funding through 2019 and to make other improvements to the program, including extension and expansion of the pediatric quality measurement and improvement programs that have become hallmarks of CHIP.
-Similar legislation is anticipated in the 114th Congress.
-A four-year funding extension, which would align program funding with program authorization, would also give the federal government and states the time needed to assess where and how the Children’s Health Insurance Program fits into the new Affordable Care Act-based health care marketplace.
+A four-year funding extension, which would align program funding with program authorization, would give the federal government and states the time needed to assess where and how the Children’s Health Insurance Program fits into the new Affordable Care Act-based health care Marketplace.

 Congress Should Fund CHIP Through FFY 2019